 A Look at the Potential

-Computer sciences offer a great deal of potential for women – and men – who step up to fill vacant positions in this fast-growing field.
-The U.S. Bureau of Labor Statistics estimates the demand for computer systems analysts is among the fastest-growing in the nation.
-The field is projected to see a 25% job growth rate through 2022.
-The estimated median annual salary for those holding a bachelor’s degree is $79,680.
+Information technology offers a great deal of potential for women – and men – who step up to fill vacant positions in this fast-growing field.
+The U.S. Bureau of Labor Statistics estimates the demand for computer systems analysts is much faster than average.
+The field is projected to see a 21% job growth rate through 2024.
+The average annual salary is $91,620 as of May 2016.
+The highest 10% earned more than $137,690.

-Other computer science-related posts are also flourishing.
-The demand for computer support specialists and computer network architects is projected to increase by an estimated 17% and 15%, respectively.
+Other tech-related posts are also flourishing.
+The demand for computer network architects and computer support specialists is projected to increase by an estimated 9% and 12%, respectively.